 d.
-Outline the insurance requirements that a service must ensure are in place before conducting an excursion.
-(Approximate word count: 60-80 words)
+Outline the insurance requirements a service must have before conducting an excursion.

 Assessor Instructions: Students must outline the insurance requirements that a service must ensure are in place before conducting an excursion.
 Responses will vary and will be in the student's own words.
 The responses will reflect the benchmark answer.